PTS3398 - SECTION 3: CAUSES AND SYMPTOMS OF PTSD

 Because it is sometime difficult to distinguish between the symptoms, clinicians should complete a thorough bio-psychosocial evaluation in which every attempt is made to distinguish between physical complaints that have a primarily biological or medical cause and physical complaints that may be indicative of residual emotional trauma.
 For example, a person with PTSD may experience body pains, muscle aches and headaches that cannot be explained by an organic or medical reason.

 While most clinicians would think of PTSD as primarily a psychological event, physiological symptoms can be brought on by long-term neurobiological changes that occur in the brain as a result of trauma.
 PTSD is “associated with a host of chemical changes in the body’s hormonal system, and autonomic nervous system.”
 (National Council on Disability, 2009)

-The biological change may be attributable to the presence of the “stress hormone”, cortisol, which, among other physiological effects, causes areas of the brain to incur damage.
+The biological change may be at least partially attributable to the presence of the “stress hormone”, cortisol, which, among other physiological effects, causes areas of the brain to incur damage.
 The high levels of stress, in particular, tend to decrease the size of the hippocampus, an important part of the brain structure that is important in memory processing and emotion.
 In fact, physicist Norbert Schuff confirmed this when he captured the Department of Veterans Affairs attention by presenting colorful brain images of those Iraq and Afghanistan veterans diagnosed with PTSD.
 (Berton, 2008)